ExpressionEngine/ExpressionEngine-User-Guide/source/general/spam_protection.rst

 postings.
 A malicious user will have to wait until the time has lapsed before being able to post again.

-The setting is located at: Admin > Channel Management > Edit Preferences
+The setting is located at: :menuselection:`Admin --> Channel Administration --> Channels --> Edit Preferences`
-> Comment Time Interval

 Rank Denial
 -----------